 Next week I’m going to address the area of belting – a term that has come to have too many meanings.

-Dane Chalfin is an industry vocal coach and the only officially contracted voice rehabilitation specialist working for the National Health Service in the UK.
+Dane Chalfin is a leading industry vocal coach and voice rehabilitation specialist.
 His clients include well-known artists and actors and his teacher training courses attract professional vocal coaches and singing teachers from around the world.
-He is a director of the British Voice Association and Principal Lecturer in Voice at Leeds College of Music, Europe’s leading contemporary conservatoire.
+Principal Lecturer at Leeds College of Music and a director of the British Voice Association.